mozilla/data-docs/src/concepts/sql_optimization.md

 ## TL;DR: What to do for quick improvements

 - Filter on a partitioned column† (_even_ if you have a `LIMIT`)
 - Use a sample of the data based on the `sample_id` field.
-This can be helpful for initial development, even if you later run the query using the entire un-sampled population.
+This can be helpful for initial development, even if you later run the query using the entire population (without sampling).
 - Select only the columns you want explicitly (Don't use `SELECT *`)
 - Use approximate algorithms: e.g. `approx_distinct(...)` instead of `COUNT(DISTINCT ...)`